Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data

 Although the column subset selection problem with access to the full input matrix has been extensively studied, often in practice it is hard or even impossible to obtain the complete data.
 For example, for the genetic variation detection problem it could be expensive and time-consuming to obtain full DNA sequences of an entire population.
-Several heuristic algorithms have been proposed recently for column subset selection with missing data, including the Block OMP algorithm \cite{missing-css-blockomp} and the group Lasso formulation explored in \cite{missing-css-glasso}.
+Several heuristic algorithms have been proposed recently for column subset selection with missing data, including the Block OMP algorithm \citep{missing-css-blockomp} and the group Lasso formulation explored in \citep{missing-css-glasso}.
 Nevertheless, no theoretical guarantee or error bounds have been derived for these methods.
 The presence of missing data poses new challenges for column subset selection, as many well-established algorithms seem incapable of handling missing data in an elegant way.
-Below we identify a few key challenges that prevent application of previous theoretical results on column subset selection under the missing data setting: \begin{itemize} \item \textbf{Coherent matrix design}: most previous results on the completion or recovery of low rank matrices with incomplete data assume the underlying data matrix is \emph{incoherent} \cite{simpler-matrix-completion,noisy-matrix-completion1,noisy-matrix-completion2}, which intuitively assumes all rows and columns in the data matrix are weakly correlated. \footnote{The precise definition of incoherence is given in Section \ref{subsec:notation}.} On the other hand, previous algorithms on column subset selection and matrix CUR decomposition spent most efforts on dealing with coherent matrices \cite{volume-sampling-css,cur_relative,sampling-rrqr,optimal-cur}.
-In fact, one can show that under standard incoherence assumptions of matrix completion algorithms a high-quality column subset can be obtained by sampling each column uniformly at random, which trivializes the problem \cite{missing-cur-rongjin}.
+Below we identify a few key challenges that prevent application of previous theoretical results on column subset selection under the missing data setting: \begin{itemize} \item \textbf{Coherent matrix design}: most previous results on the completion or recovery of low rank matrices with incomplete data assume the underlying data matrix is \emph{incoherent} \citep{simpler-matrix-completion,noisy-matrix-completion1,noisy-matrix-completion2}, which intuitively assumes all rows and columns in the data matrix are weakly correlated. \footnote{The precise definition of incoherence is given in Section \ref{subsec:notation}.} On the other hand, previous algorithms on column subset selection and matrix CUR decomposition spent most efforts on dealing with coherent matrices \citep{volume-sampling-css,cur_relative,sampling-rrqr,optimal-cur}.
+In fact, one can show that under standard incoherence assumptions of matrix completion algorithms a high-quality column subset can be obtained by sampling each column uniformly at random, which trivializes the problem \citep{missing-cur-rongjin}.
 Such gap in problem assumptions renders column subset selection on incomplete coherent matrices particularly difficult.
 In this paper, we explore the possibility of a weaker incoherence assumption that bridges the gap.
-Notice that some form of incoherence is needed to make the column subset selection problem feasible in the missing data setting since one cannot hope to identify important columns that may have only a single but large non-zero entry.
+We present and discuss detailed assumptions considered in this paper in Sec.~\ref{subsec:asmp}.